wagtail/wagtail/docs/advanced_topics/customisation/admin_templates.md

 ## Specifying a site or page in the branding

-The admin interface has a number of variables available to the renderer context that can be used to customize the branding on the admin page.
+The admin interface has a number of variables available to the renderer context that can be used to customize the branding in the admin page.
 These can be useful for customizing the dashboard on a multi-tenanted Wagtail installation:

 ### `root_page`